According to a recent analysis by Bryan Lewis and John Barber, ASIC Design Starts dropped by more than 50% between 2000 and 2008.

 ASIC Design Starts Dropping: Implications for EDA

-Chip volume and complexity combine to increase total revenues but the design start trend has clear implications for an EDA industry that in the 80’s and 90’s saw ASICs (gate array and standard cells) as key drivers.
+Chip volume and complexity combine to increase total revenues.
+The design start trend has clear implications for an EDA industry that in the 80s and 90s saw ASICs (gate array and standard cells) as key drivers.
 The other interesting trend is that process lifetimes are elongating considerably.
-The need to move to a new process was another strong driver in the 90’s as deep submicron and then very deep submicron processes required entirely new back end tool sets to accurately model their complexities and constraints.
-This is a trend that has been underway for more than a decade as the EE Times article points out
+The need to move to a new process was another strong driver in the 90s, as deep submicron and very deep submicron processes required entirely new back-end tool sets to model their complexities and constraints accurately.
+This is a trend that has been underway for more than a decade, as the EE Times article points out.

 Back in the mid-1990s, any given year saw a total of some 10,000 ASIC design starts, according to iSuppli.
 A design start is equal to a unique tapeout, but the IC may or may not go into production, Gartner’s Lewis said.